torstendngh/genesis/README.md

 - All pages are in "src/screens"
 - The dashboard screen is a starting point
 - Editing routes can be done in "src/App.jsx".
+- [This](https://blog.webdevsimplified.com/2022-07/react-router/) is a good learning resource for React Router

 ### Components